dna-storage/hedges-soft-decoder/README.md

 ## Analysis Notebooks and Encoded Data

-Notebooks generating figures used in the **Bioinformatics** submission and instructions for running the notebooks can be found in the `/bioinformatics-analysis` directory.
+Notebooks generating figures used in the manuscript and instructions for running the notebooks can be found in the `/bioinformatics-analysis` directory.
 The raw data that was encoded for experiments, and the exact set of strands that were ordered for synthesis can be found in the `/encoded-data` directory.
 The synthesized strands are found in the spreadsheet `/encoded-data/synthesized-strands.xlsx`.

 ### References
  - [RODAN Open Source RNA Basecaller](https://github.com/biodlab/RODAN)